Updating the UN Guidelines for Consumer Protection for the Digital Age

 The amendments we propose will promote an open, neutral, fair and diverse Internet.

 The amendments proposed by CI and supported by the global consumer movement will update and strengthen the Guidelines, for the benefit of consumers everywhere.
-You will be able to download a full copy of our proposals soon.
+Our book Updating the UN Guidelines for Consumer Protection for the Digital Age is available now, and you can also download a full copy of our proposals across all areas of consumer policy.
 To support these amendments, contact your local CI member.

 Since 2010, CI has been engaged in proposing revisions to the United Nations Guidelines for Consumer Protection to incorporate A2K principles that are important for today’s consumers.
 In 2012, this project was expanded to include a full review of the Guidelines.
-Therefore some of the information formerly maintained here has been moved.
+The links below include some current as well as some historical material from throughout this process.

-- For the interactive website used for commenting on the text of the proposed amendments, see the new dedicated microsite.
+- For the interactive website used for commenting on the text of the proposed amendments, see the new dedicated microsite (though the text there is outdated now).

-- For discussion of the A2K-specific amendments see the UNESCO Knowledge Communities
+- For discussion of the A2K-specific amendments and more historical background see the UNESCO Knowledge Communities.

 If none of the above are what you were looking for, please contact us.